 When you throw a party, you don’t open it up to the public.
 Instead you invite those with whom you share a connection, a history, or a mutual interest.
 The people who lead a private or family foundation aren’t so different.

 In fact, more and more funders institute “invitation only” grant application policies.
-Based on recent data from Foundation Directory Online, of nearly 100,000 independent, corporate, and community foundations in the US, only 28% accepted unsolicited proposals.
+Based on recent data, of nearly 100,000 independent, corporate, and community foundations in the US, only 28% accepted unsolicited proposals.